Combined Funding Call 2023/24

 Should a project receive approval for funding, we expect the following from the project team:

 - A record of the project spend and assurance it is in line with MTU Finance Office policy.

-- Provision of a short activity report following completion the project funded, a template of which can be found here, to include photographs, testimonials, copies of promotional materials etc.
+- Provision of a short activity report following completion of the project funded, for which a template is provided, and should include photographs, testimonials, copies of promotional materials etc.